xypron/sispmctl/README.md

 --with-webdir=directory
         Install the web-interface file to subdirectories of the given directory.
-A doc linl in this directory will point to skin1.
-And the path will be default path compiled into the binary.
+A symbolic link in this directory will point to skin1.
+And the path will be the default path compiled into the binary.
-        The default without this option is /usr/local/httpd/sispmctl.
+        The default without this option is /usr/local/share/doc/sispmctl/skin.

 --with-bindaddr=ipaddress
         Give the IP address (in dotted decimal form, i.e. 127.0.0.1) for